Educational and Psychological Studies

 The Mental Health Counseling Program develops students’ skills in assessment, prevention, and treatment of behavioral and emotional difficulties, as well as career and lifestyle issues.
 Mental Health Counselors assist individuals and groups in finding ways to lead more satisfying lives.
 The program allows students to meet the academic requirements for licensure as a Mental Health Counselor in the State of Florida.
 Licensure allows for the independent practice of Mental Health Counseling, including private practice or practice in mental health counseling agencies, clinics, hospitals, public and private schools, and a range of other settings.
 Many of our students also go on to obtain doctoral degrees in related fields.

 The curriculum includes 15 content courses and a practicum year.
 Students can complete the program in 2 years, 3 years, or 4 years.
 Additional requirements include a self-examination, Personal Growth Experience and a Comprehensive Examination prior to completing the program.
-Details about the program requirements are available in the Master’s in Counseling Program Handbook.

 This variable 60 credit hour program provides the academic and pre-degree supervision requirements for licensing as a Mental Health Counselor in the State of Florida.